Ficool

 "Tell everyone in that bank that they better not make one move or even think about reaching for a phone and calling the police or they get shot too!"
 The voice said to me angrily.

 All of a sudden everything set back in and this isn't a bad dream but it's very real and now I'm the only person who can possibly stop the rest of these people from dying.
 "Everyone, don't move or even try to call the police or you will die too!
-They have full surveillance over the bank and any sudden movements might make them pull that trigger!".
-I shout out to everybody else who is still unscathed.
+They probably have full surveillance over the bank and any sudden movements might make them pull that trigger!".
+I shout out to everybody else.

 "What this can't be real why is this happening to me!"
 One man screams as he begins to curl into a ball on the floor out of straight fear.
-Others begin to panic too as this all begins to hit them that this might be their final day on earth.
+The man's words were a reflection of my thoughts.
+Why is this happening to me of all people?
+Others began to panic as it hit them that this might be their final day on earth.
+I could faintly hear the sound of one girl behind me praying.
+Even one of our regulars, John, supposedly hardened by war shaking harder than anyone else.

 "Alright Victor, you are going to go into your boss's office and fetch that vault code.
 I want you to put all the money in the vault into a bag and slowly bring it out to me with your hands up."
 That wretched voice over the phone says to me with a grim tone as if he had calmed down a bit but still menacing nonetheless.